huangyan211/HuangYan/index.md

 Welcome to my webpage!

-My research interests are in economics and applied macroeconometrics.
+I am interested in applied macroeconomics.
 More broadly, I am interested in how people form beliefs in an information-rich world, and how those beliefs influence economic outcomes.

 My goal is to investigate the impact of preferences, personalities, and decisions on economic, health, labor market, and environmental outcomes using bounded rationality methods to solve problems,such as social and business, economic and environmental sustainability.

 My vision is for people to have an equal opportunity to manage their own lives.

 ## Education Background
-- **09.2021 - 09.2022，Masters Student (Current) ，World Economics, Faculty of International Relations, Belarusian State University, Minsk, Belarus**
+- **09.2021 - 09.2022，M.Sc.
+World Economics, Faculty of International Relations, Belarusian State University, Minsk, Belarus**
-- **03.2019 - 03.2021，Masters of Industrial Economics  (Non-degree Post-Graduate Certificatein), Finance and Economics,
-University of Chinese Academy of Social Sciences, Beijing, China**
+- **03.2019 - 03.2021，Postgraduate Diploma in Industrial Economics, Faculty of Finance and Economics, University of Chinese Academy of Social Sciences, Beijing, China**
-- **09.2004 - 06.2008，Bachelors of International Economics and Trade, Faculty of  Economics and Management, Wuhan University (Donghu College), Wuhan, China**
+- **09.2004 - 06.2008，B.Sc.
+International Economics and Trade, Faculty of  Economics and Management, Wuhan University (Donghu College), Wuhan, China**

 ## Research Interests